Skip to content

 Predoctoral Fellowship in Drug Discovery, 2025 Harvard University

-Copper Metabolism as a Novel Therapeutic Target for Leukemia
+Copper Depletion as a New Treatment Strategy for Pediatric Leukemia

 I'm thankful to be a recipient of this fellowship to support my research.
 As an international student from Canada, I am otherwise ineligible for many PhD fellowships in the USA.
 My current research focusses on leukemia, which is one of the most common childhood cancers.
 In some patients, the cancer spreads to the brain and can cause significant morbidity and mortality.
 This funding will support my ongoing efforts to uncover novel therapies that can effectively treat leukemia in the brain while sparing healthy brain tissue.
 My work ultimately aims to improve the survivorship and quality of life of childhood leukemia patients.